fjiang212/my-notes/certifications/hdpcd-spark.md

 # if the value is tuple then
 reduceByKey((x, y) => (x._1 + y._1, x._2 + y._2))

-Different key is in the differnt partition/node. reduce result in the differnt partition has differnt key.
-No need to merge.
 ```
 * **reduce(func)**: Action,	Aggregate the elements of the dataset using a function func (which takes two arguments and returns one).
 The function should be commutative and associative so that it can be computed correctly in parallel.